The term ‘miscarriage’ is heavy loaded, and for good reason.

 The reason this is important is because everything in life has more than one angle and perspective.

-You may be thinking that your miscarriage was your fault – this is a haunting and destructive thought.
+You may be thinking that your miscarriage was your fault which is a haunting and destructive thought.

 Chromosomal abnormalities are unforeseeable, unpredictable, and naturally occurring – in other words: not your fault.